How Much Yarn Do I Need?

-Recently Pam asked: How do I estimate the amount of yarn needed for each color in a project?
+Beginners often ask: How do I estimate the amount of thread needed for each color in a project?

 There isn’t a hard and fast rule for this because the amount you need per square inch varies with the mesh size, thread, and stitch.
-But this method works to figure out how much yarn you use per square inch for any thread and any project.
+This method works to figure out how much yarn you use per square inch for any thread and any project.
+It does require a bit of stitching and some simple arithmetic.

 Now take the thread you will be using, any color will do, and cut it into a bunch (5 or so) of 18″ lengths.